slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
 -- Noam Chomsky*

-> *"Political correctness is America’s newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
-It presents itself as fairness, yet attempts to restrict and control people’s language with strict codes and rigid rules."
--- George Carlin*

 > *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
 -- Thomas Jefferson*